-So you’ve decided to opt for underfloor heating to heat your new kitchen.
+You’ve decided to opt for underfloor heating to heat your new kitchen.
 The next question is electric vs water underfloor heating?
-Here are a few tips to help you make the decision.
+We get asked this often by our customers so here are a few tips to help you make the decision.

 The beauty of the electric system is the ease and relatively inexpensive way of which it can be installed.
 The low profile nature of the cables means it can be installed in many applications, including small spaces and low ceilings.
 It is a ‘take out of the box and install’ product which can even be done by any competent DIYer.

 The electric system is also independent of your heating system as its electric, and it can be run on a timer for instant heat, were the water system takes much longer to get warm as its heating a large concrete screed.